Policy on Academic Code of Conduct

 Failure to respect academic honesty includes but is not limited to:

-This list is not to be considered complete but rather covers the most common areas of concern.
+This list is not to be considered all-inclusive but rather covers the most common areas of concern.
 In general, students should be guided by the principles as described here.

 Plagiarism